-Lennox mini split systems are a great way to provide compact, yet effective temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can provide both heating and cooling.
+Lennox mini-split systems are an excellent way to provide compact, yet effective temperature control for your home.
+Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.

-But no piece of HVAC equipment is flawless.
-There’s always a risk your mini split will malfunction.
-To identify what went wrong, you’ll want to locate where the mini split error codes are displayed.
-Recognizing what these codes refer to can help you kickstart mini split repair, especially if professional help is necessary.
+But no home comfort system is flawless.
+There’s always a possibility your mini-split could malfunction.
+To identify what went wrong, you’ll want to locate where the mini-split error codes are displayed.
+Recognizing what these codes refer to can help ensure fast mini-split repair, especially if professional help is required.

-What the error code means will ultimately rely on the specific model of your mini split system.
-You can check your manual for a guide for what each code means.
-You can also call the HVAC pros at HCE Systems Inc. Our technicians are trained to learn these codes in order to provide prompt mini split repair in Norton.
+What any code means will ultimately depend on the specific model of your mini-split system.
+You can review your manual for a guide for what each code means.
+You can also contact the HVAC pros at HCE Systems.
+Our technicians are trained to learn these codes in order to provide prompt mini-split repair in Norton.
 Give us a call at 276-302-0076 to schedule an appointment.

-While error codes may differ from model to model, there are some codes you’ll be more likely to encounter.
-To identify what your error code can mean, ask yourself the following:
+While error codes can differ from model to model, there are some codes you’ll be more likely to come across.
+To identify what your error code might mean, ask yourself the following:

-- Are there clear signs of what malfunctioned?
-A loud noise coming from an important component, for example.
+Are there additional signs of what malfunctioned?
+A loud noise coming from a key component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code means that communication between the mini split system’s indoor and outdoor units has been hampered.
-It could be struggling with intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to adequately balance indoor temperatures.
+In general, an E1 error code indicates that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It might be struggling with intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to properly balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error can indicate a problem with the system’s voltage.
-A repair technician from HCE Systems Inc may refer to it as overcurrent protection.
-Both unusually high or low voltage can create this error code.
+If you own a mini-split heat pump, an E5 error may stand for a problem with the system’s voltage.
+A repair technician from HCE Systems may refer to it as overcurrent protection.
+Both unusually high or low voltage can result in this error code.

-For mini split air conditioners, this code may also stand for voltage issues.
-In other cases, it’s alerting you to a circuit problem with the outdoor temperature sensor.
+For mini-split air conditioners, this code may also stand for voltage issues.
+In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication